dilyn-corner/KISS-kde/README.md

    rebuild `xorg-server`, any input packages (`libinput`, `xf86-input-libinput`, etc.), `dhcpcd`, perhaps others.

-These rebuild are obviously not required if you already had the relevant programs built against `dbus`, `eudev`, etc.
+These rebuilds are obviously not required if you already had the relevant programs built against `dbus`, `eudev`, etc.

 ---

 ### Getting Started

-Now that we have all of that nonsense out of the way, let's get to it!

 Now that we have all of that nonsense out of the way, let's get to it!